rinshad06/calculator/README.md

 # Discount-Calculator

 The assignment mimics the basic operation of a Jewelry Store.
+- The candidate is at free-will to implement the given assignment either as a console application or as a RESTful API application.
-• Backend in .Net/ASP.NET Core and Database can be local DB / In memory
+- The solution can be .Net/.NET Core and Database can be local DB / In memory

 ## Requirement:
 </br>The description of the expected functionalities are as follows: